Atticus29/dataJitsu/specs.md

     - [x] Passing tests
 - [x] Have custom location option, and add unknown to it
     - [ ] Passing tests
+- [x] Have custom tournament option, and add unknown to it
+    - [x] Passing tests
-- [ ] Add new move options to every section
+- [x] Add new move options to every section
 - [ ] Display flagged moves in admin after they have been flagged X times (define in constants.ts)
 - [ ] Stripe follow-up
   - [ ] Zip code validation